 Better wireless controller hardware is another, whether it be for mobile or home gaming.

-If they can crack this, there is no doubt that cloud gaming is attractive.
-They ability to play the very best games of the past, present and future without actually needing to buy any new hardware is compelling.
-They just have to make it as good as what we have already, otherwise we'll stick to our consoles and computers for ever more and the "Netflix of games" will have been a passing fad.
+The ability to play the very best games of the past, present and future without actually needing to buy any new hardware is compelling.
+They just have to make it as good as what we have already, otherwise we'll stick to our consoles and computers for ever more and the "Netflix of games" will have once again been a passing fad.